 He took this activity to heart and in fact, was one of the first in his class to share a story about a boss he had had when he first started with the company.

 He took action.

 He sent a card to that former boss explaining how much he had meant to him.
 That individual had continued to advance in his career and was now part of a startup in the Bay Area.
 It turns out that former boss thought the world of him too and super grateful for the unexpected gesture.
 The timing of his reach out couldn’t have been better.
 They reconnected, talked about what they’ve both been up to and out of the blue he received an invitation to interview for a role in his former boss’ company.

-He was hired.
-He’s moving and as he conveyed to me, “He’s a Rippler for life now.”
+He nailed that interview, and now he’s moving to the Valley.
+Better yet “He’s a Rippler for life now.”